This post may contain affiliate links, for more information see our disclaimer.

 You can add to that list a streaming service from AMC.
 The company announced a service called “AMC Theaters On Demand” just this week.

-Just like cable, you’ll be paying for something that you’re not fully using.
+Just like cable, you’ll be paying for something that you’re not entirely using.

 We’ve Gone Full Circle